Tencent future classroom

 The intended users for the Future Classroom are middle school students aged 12-16 years old, living in rural regions of China.
 According to previous research, a majority of these students are left-behind children, who can easily become addicted to video games and mobile games without proper outside control.

-To understand what exactly causes the problem with low views, we have conducted a focus group interview on our target users.
-Based on their feedback, their expectation and intentions can be categorized into 3 categories: engaging, accomplishment, and learning.
-I introduced the rainbow sheet analysis method to the team and this helped my team better understand users’ needs.
+To address low views, we conducted a focus group with target users.
+Their expectations fell into three categories: engagement, accomplishment, and learning.
+I introduced the rainbow sheet analysis, helping the team better understand user needs.
+Feedback results are as follows:

 Many of the students highlight "fun" and "game".
 Hence, I suggested changing the app page into a gaming educational platform.
 Specifically, a card learning education platform.